Anviking/Chromatism/README.md

 Chromatism
 ==========

 iOS Syntax highlightning using Swift.
-This is no Clang, but hopefully alot more than a bunch of regex-expressions.
+This is no Clang, but hopefully a little more than an array of regex-expressions.

 Experimental-Swift branch features:
 - JLNestedToken  `/* Comment /* Another Comment */ */`.
 Could possible do great stuff with {}-scope-aware-auto-completion.